Dynasty Warriors 9: Story mode

 Story Mode in Dynasty Warriors 9 retells the story of Romance of the Three Kingdoms in a series of 13 chapters, from the Yellow Turban Rebellion to the fall of Shu in the final chapter.
-Each playable character has a story set within a subset of these chapters, corresponding roughly to the time in history where they were historically relevant; no character has a story that spans the full 13 chapters, and some characters will have longer stories than others.
-Each character has their own individual ending, roughly corresponding to their historical death or the point in which they were no longer historically relevant.
+Each playable character has a story set within a subset of these chapters, corresponding roughly to the time in history when they were historically relevant; no character has a story that spans the full 13 chapters, and some characters will have longer stories than others.
+Each character has their ending, roughly corresponding to their historical death or the point at which they were no longer historically relevant.

 At the start of the game, the player may only select the patriarchs of the three kingdoms: Liu Bei, Cao Cao, and Sun Jian; additional characters are unlocked for the most part by completing the first chapter a character is playable in with a different character.
 The progression of each character in their own story is kept separately, allowing the player to switch between different characters at any time.
 All characters share a common pool of acquired weapons, items, and map knowledge, but must be leveled separately.

 Free mode

 Free Mode in Dynasty Warriors 9, unlocked once the story of any character is complete, allows the player to play as any character in any chapter that has been previously completed by any character, without regard to historical context.
-The player may only have either a Story Mode save or a Free Mode save for a particular character; if a character has a Free Mode save, they must replay their Story Mode from the beginning if a new Story Mode game is started with that character.
+The player may only have either a Story Mode save or a Free Mode save for a particular character; if a character has a Free Mode save, they must replay their Story Mode from the beginning of a new Story Mode game started with that character.